chicio/chicio.github.io/src/posts/2021-05-31-swift-linux-test-local-ci-docker-container.md

 ---
 title: "How to test you Swift source code on Linux locally and on Github Actions"
-description: "Quick tips (useful for open source projects) on how you can test your Swift source code on Linux locally and with Github Actions."
+description: "Quick tips (useful for open source projects) for testing your Swift source code on Linux locally and with Github Actions."
 date: 2021-05-15
-image: ../images/posts/XXX
+image: ../images/posts/spm-swift.jpg
 tags: [swift, ios, apple, mobile application development, macos, tvos, watchos]
 comments: true
 math: false
 authors: [fabrizio_duroni]
 ---

-*Quick tips (useful for open source projects) on how you can test your Swift source code on Linux locally and with Github Actions.*
+*Quick tips (useful for open source projects) for testing your Swift source code on Linux locally and with Github Actions.*

 ---